Notre Dame vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Georgia Tech Stats and Trends

-- Georgia Tech has played 10 games, with four wins against the spread.
+- In Georgia Tech's 10 games this year, it has four wins against the spread.

-- This year, the Yellow Jackets won ATS in their only game as an underdog of 17 points or more.
+- The Yellow Jackets covered the spread in their only game when underdogs by 17.5 points or more.

-- Georgia Tech has hit the over in 50% of its opportunities this year (five times in 10 games with a set point total).
+- Georgia Tech has hit the over in 50% of its opportunities this season (five times over 10 games with a set point total).

-- Georgia Tech is 3-5 against the spread and 3-5 overall when the team notches more than 20.5 points.
+- Georgia Tech is 3-5 against the spread and 3-5 overall in games when it puts up more than 20.5 points.

-- In games that Georgia Tech piles up more than 361.8 yards, the team is 2-5 against the spread and 3-4 overall.
+- When Georgia Tech amasses more than 361.8 yards, the team is 2-5 against the spread and 3-4 overall.

 - The Yellow Jackets have 12 giveaways this season, while the Fighting Irish have 19 takeaways .